Hurricane Harvey -- August 25-September 4, 2017

 dissipated north of Lake Erie on the 3rd.

-wettest known storm on a point basis, and likely by volume, within the history of the United States, including
+Harvey is the wettest known storm on a point basis, and likely by volume, within the history of the United States, including

 territories and the state of Hawai'i.
 The resulting floods which occurred near Beaumont and Houston, Texas was